Azure/review-checklists/README.md

 ## Reporting errors and contributing

-Please feel free to open an issue or create a PR if you find any error or missing information in the checklists, following the [Contributing guidelines](./CONTRIBUTING.md)
+Please feel free to [open an issue](https://github.com/Azure/review-checklists/issues/new/choose) or create a PR if you find any error or missing information in the checklists, following the [Contributing guidelines](./CONTRIBUTING.md).

 ## Checklists